icdevs/ICEventsWG/Meetings/20240522/icrc72draft.md

 #### icrc72_get_subscribers

-Retrieves a list of all subscribers known to the admin canister, support pagination and statistical filtering.
+Retrieves a list of all subscribers known to the Orchestrator canister, support pagination and statistical filtering.

 - **Parameters**:
   - `prev`: Optional.
 The principal of the last subscriber in the last fetched list for pagination.